Why Employees Resist Change

 These are all initial responses you may experience when you announce an organizational change to employees.
 Once you understand why some employees resist change and realize that their reactions are perfectly normal, you will be better able to change their attitudes and turn their resistance into cooperation.

-If you are still having difficultly with employees accepting change, you may be interested in learning more about our program Surviving and Thriving Organizational Change.
-Also, you can always emails us at email@example.com with further questions.
+If you are still having difficulty with employees accepting change, you may be interested in learning more about our program Surviving and Thriving Organizational Change.
+Also, you can always emails us at firstname.lastname@example.org with further questions.

 Follow @PeterBStark on Twitter